smoelius/nested_workspace/README.md

    }
    ```

+## Argument handling

+### `cargo build` and `cargo check`

+All arguments are filtered out; no arguments are forwarded.
+However, the commands are called with `--workspace` and `-vv`:

+- `--workspace` ensures all packages in a nested workspace are built/checked, even if a nested workspace contains a root package.

+- `-vv` aids in debugging.

+### `cargo test`

+The following modifications are made:

+- `-p <containing-package>` and `--package <containing-package>` are filtered out.

+- All arguments besides those covered by the previous bullet are forwarded.

+- `--workspace` is added to the arguments so that all packages in a nested workspace are tested, even if a nested workspace contains a root package.

+### `cargo nw <subcommand>`

+All arguments are forwarded; no arguments are filtered out or added.

+A primary reason for this policy is that the arguments accepted by an arbitrary subcommand cannot be predicted.
+For example, a subcommand might not accept `--workspace`, or it might consider `-p` to mean something other than "package".

 ## Why would one need multiple workspaces?

 - **Multiple toolchains:** Cargo builds all targets in workspace [with the same toolchain].
 If a project needs multiple toolchains, then multiple workspaces are needed. ([Dylint] is an example of such a project.)